 Are you surprised to see this question?
 Many L&D professionals don't think to ask it.
 But learner satisfaction is important.
 If your employees don't like online training, they'll struggle to complete it.

-As learning and development has begun to focus on learner experience and design thinking, learner satisfaction has become an important factor.
+As learning and development have begun to focus on learner experience and design thinking, learner satisfaction has become an important factor.
 Low satisfaction and poor experience are detrimental to learning.

 And online training tends to generate lower satisfaction scores.
 Summers, Waigandt, & Whittaker (2005) found that students were significantly less satisfied with an online course than they were with an equivalent in-person course.